 Note Unlike Crystal Reports in the TraceFinder application, custom reports can have a time stamp in their names.
 Custom reports do not overwrite existing reports.
-When a report is generated the first time, no time stamp is added to the file name.
-If you generate the same report again, the new report will have a time stamp added to its name.
+When you generate a report the first time, no time stamp is added to the file name.
+If you generate the same report again, the application adds a time stamp to the name of the new report.